react-native-maps/react-native-maps/docs/installation.md

-3.2 (React Native all versions) If you do **not** have *project-wide properties* defined and have a different play-services version than the one included in this library, use the following instead (switch 10.0.1 for the desired version):
+3.2 (React Native all versions) If you do **not** have *project-wide properties* defined and have a different play-services version than the one included in this library, use the following instead (switch 17.0.0 and/or 17.2.1 for the desired versions):

 ```groovy
 ...